johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 These two new methods, `addClick` and `resetClicks` are very similar to our original `getClicks` method.
 However, each of them uses a different MongoDB method.

 `addClick` uses the [`findAndModify`](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#findAndModify) method.
-The first two arguments are simlar to the `findOne` method: first identify what you want to find (`{}` - returns all documents) and then provide the sort order in which you'd like the documents returned (in our case, sort in ascending order by the id field with `'_id': 1` -- this parameter doesn't matter much since we only have a single document).
+The first two arguments are similar to the `findOne` method: first identify what you want to find (`{}` - returns all documents) and then provide the sort order in which you'd like the documents returned (in our case, sort in ascending order by the id field with `'_id': 1` -- this parameter doesn't matter much since we only have a single document).
 Then, we tell Node & MongoDB how we'd like to update the record(s) that were found.

 In this particular case, we've opted to use `{ $inc: { 'clicks': 1 } }`.
 This uses the [Mongo `$inc` method](http://docs.mongodb.org/manual/reference/operator/update/inc/).
 The `$inc` method takes the property we want to modify (`clicks`) and provides the number by which we want to increment (1).
 So every time the `addClick` function is run, the number of clicks will increment by 1.

-Lasly, we provide a callback function which will throw an error if one occurs, else the results are updated and sent back to the browser in JSON format.
+We then provide a callback function which will throw an error if one occurs, else the results are updated and sent back to the browser in JSON format.

 Lastly, we use the [Mongo `update` method](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#update) for the `resetClicks` method.
 This will take a query for the first parameter (`{}` will return all documents), and the updated value (`{ 'clicks': 0 }`) for any records found.
 In this case, the `resetClicks` method will update the `clicks` property of our document to 0.
 The result of this operation is then passed back to the browser in JSON format.